rlwakefield/CoMaCon/README.md

 11. Expand the Default Site and locate a folder called "COMACON".
 12. Right-click on that folder and select "Convert to Application".
 13. Change the Application Pool to the COMACON one and then click OK.
 14. At this point, COMACON should be available to be loaded by going to your browser and going to the URL of "http://{servername}/COMACON" or "https://{servername}/COMACON" (if your server is configured for HTTPS communications.)
+(NOTE: Default login is Username: admin, Password: admin.
+This can be changed once you login.
+In a future release, this will be changed for security reasons.)

 Please make sure to open any issues whenever you encounter them.
 I might need to get a copy of the web.config file that you were working with so I can do further testing on my side.
 Of course, please remove any PII from the files as I would hate to assume that risk. 😄 Thanks!